sigurof/Git-Cheat-Sheet-Terminal/README.md

 Then, we create a new branch by the same name as the branch in the remote:

 <code>git checkout -b fix_stuff origin/fix_stuff</code>

+# Can you have several remotes?

+Yes.
+The following command adds a new remote with the name "name" and path "address".
+The path can be e.g. an html address or a path on your local computer.

+<code>user@src > git remote add \<name\> \<address></code>